Rolling a turn on EZ Breezy. Original photos and trail notes April 28, 2018 by Bruce, with frequent updates since. Latest update April 2022.

 On Alpine's Grove Drive, head north to the second T intersection (where a right turn would

 Drive.
 It will turn to the Three Falls Lane road.
-As the larger road veers left, keep straight
+As the paved road veers

 Getting to Lambert Park from Draper!